jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 <h3 style="color: darkred;">[40-60 min] REAPER — Multi-Channel Composition</h3>

 You must create **a separate sound compositions**, one per speaker.

 #### Requirements

 - Duration: **20-30 seconds**
 - **No panning**
 - Each track must function independently but contribute to a shared atmosphere
+- Must keep using samples from FREESOUNDS or samples you record yourself.
 - Tracks may:
   - Overlap
   - Activate sequentially
   - Create spatial contrast
   - Create directional tension
+- You are expected to use the knowledge that you have learnt in W7 and W8.

 Avoid duplicating the same sound across speakers.
 Think in spatial zones.